 Most cases of Achilles tendonitis can be treated at home.
 Here's what to do:

-Achilles tendon surgery is rare.
-It's usually only required if the tendon breaks, and then only as a last resort after other methods of therapy have been tried.
+Achilles tendon surgery is rarely needed.
+It's usually only done if the tendon breaks, and then only as a last resort after other methods of therapy have been tried.
 Most cases of Achilles tendonitis will get better on their own with rest and minor treatment.

 |American Physical Therapy Association This organization provides information on physical therapy, from therapists in each state to current research.|